Ultra-stable shear jammed granular material: Results

 where $E_{x'}= \partial \sigma_{x'x'}/\partial \gamma$ and $E_{y'}=\partial \sigma_{y'y'}/\partial \gamma$ are the contributions to the global shear stiffness from the responses along the two principal directions $x'$ and $y'$.
 We will denote the slopes $E_{x'}$ and $E_{y'}$ measured under forward or reverse shear using a superscript $^+$ or $^-$, respectively.

 Figure~\ref{fig:stress-strain-curves}(a) and (c) show the evolution of the stresses for an experiment with only initial shear and reverse shear, which is used to measure the responses of the original state created at $\gamma_{\rm I} = 0.147$.
-The slopes of the curves are measured by performing fits to nearby data of the form
+The slopes of the curves are measured by performing fits to the form

 where $E_{i'}$ and $E_{i',\rm nl}$ are fit parameters and $i$ can be either $x$ or $y$.
 The nonlinear terms are introduced for a better fit, but the values of $E_{i',\rm nl}$ are not of interest for present purposes.
 We will denote the slopes $E_{x'}$ and $E_{y'}$ measured under forward or reverse shear using a superscript $^+$ or $^-$, respectively.